FREQUENTLY ASKED QUESTIONS

 9. How do I apply for a grant?

-Third round applications open 20 February, 2017.
-Click here for more information and the application form.
+Fourth round applications are pending.
 Applications must be received by either email or post.
 No other method will be accepted.
 Please do not send your application twice.

 10. Who can apply for Farmers’ Fund grants?